-- 1. The registrant's periodic report on Form N-CSR for the year ended October 31, 2020 (the "Form N-CSR") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
+- 1. The registrant's annual report on Form N-CSR for the year ended October 31, 2021 (the "Form N-CSR") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
 The information contained in the Form N-CSR fairly presents, in all material respects, the financial condition and results of operations of the registrant.

-By: /s/ Bilal Rashid By: /s/ Jeffrey A. Cerny Bilal Rashid Jeffrey A. Cerny President and Chief Executive Officer Chief Financial Officer
+By: /s/ Bilal Rashid Bilal Rashid President and Chief Executive Officer /s/ Jeffrey A. Cerny Jeffrey A. Cerny Chief Financial Officer